ofnote/tsanley/README.md

 2. Use the logs to annotate `test.py`.

 #### Example
-Let's revisit the earlier example, without our annotations.
+Let's revisit the earlier example, without our manual annotations.
 Suppose it resides in `model.py`.

 ```python
 def foo(x):